MilkmanAbi/Picomimi/README.md

 ## Current Status

 * **Architecturally viable and stable**
-* Core kernel is stable, marking the successful end of the project's primary engineering goal with Milestone v10 M2, next expected milestone is v15 M2.
+* Core kernel is stable, marking the successful end of the project's primary engineering goal with Milestone v10 M2; next expected milestone is v15 M2.
 * Future work (V10 M2+) will focus on refining the developer experience, feature enablement, retaining API compatibility with v10 M2, and simplifying application integration.
-* Picomimi v10 M2 is a milestone, thus development on Picomimi has slowed down.
-Future versions will be made to support v10 M2 APIs and functions as closely as possible while adding features and improving core concepts, cross compatibility is now a focus until new milestone for large ideaology shifts, v15 M2 is reached.
+* Picomimi v10 M2 is a milestone; thus, development on Picomimi has slowed down.
+Future versions will be made to support v10 M2 APIs and functions as closely as possible while adding features and improving core concepts, cross compatibility is now a focus until a new milestone for large ideology shifts, v15 M2 is reached.

 ---